timayres/3DL_scripts/README.md

 Additional formats supported in some way:

 - [x3d](https://en.wikipedia.org/wiki/X3D) - supports color textures, primarily used to submit models to Shapeways.
-- [xyz] - a simple format containing just a list of xyz vertices (a point cloud).
+- xyz - a simple format containing just a list of xyz vertices (a point cloud).
-- [dxf](https://en.wikipedia.org/wiki/AutoCAD_DXF) - a primarily 2D format, used here to export 2D planar sections.
+- [dxf](https://en.wikipedia.org/wiki/AutoCAD_DXF) - primarily a 2D format, used here to export 2D planar sections.

-Support for additional model types ([ply](https://en.wikipedia.org/wiki/PLY_%28file_format%29), [dae](https://en.wikipedia.org/wiki/COLLADA), etc.) is planned for the future, however for obvious reasons only formats supported by MeshLab can be added and likely only ASCII text formats can be fully supported.
+Support for additional model types ([ply](https://en.wikipedia.org/wiki/PLY_%28file_format%29), [dae](https://en.wikipedia.org/wiki/COLLADA), etc.) is planned for the future, however only formats supported by MeshLab can be added and likely only ASCII text formats can be fully supported.
 Note that based on the app additional input file types may work, but have not been tested.

-Note that vertex colors are not currently explicitly supported.
+Vertex colors are not currently explicitly supported.
 They may work fine, however no testing has been done.
 Explicit support is planned for the future.

 ##Licensing
 The original code in this repository is released under the LGPLv2.1.
 This means that you are free to use them as you please, and even use the various scripts and functions (such as mlx.bsh) in your own programs and scripts without being required to share your  scripts (but it would be nice).
 However, if you make any changes or improvements to the scripts and functions included here you need to share those changes back.
+Fair enough?

 mlx_scratch.bsh is an example & testing script & is released into the public domain.